Get Started with AwardcoGet a Demo

 3. Post Recognitions Publicly

 Get everyone excited by making peer recognitions publicly visible.
 Awardco integrates with Slack, Microsoft Teams, and Outlook—and we also have a social feed where all recognitions get posted.
-Employees can see every recognition in their regular communication channels, on our social feed, or you can even plug the feed into a TV and show real-time recognitions around your company in an employee common area.
-This visibility helps remind employees to recognize and gets everyone excited about the idea of appreciation!
+Employees can see every recognition in their regular communication channels, on our social feed, or you can even plug the feed into a TV and show real-time recognitions around your company in common areas.
+This visibility helps remind them to recognize and gets everyone excited about the idea of appreciation!

 4. Encourage Leaders to Be the Examples